How to Optimize MySQL Tables

 To optimize multiple tables at once, use:

-Tip 3: Optimize Tables Using the Terminal
+Tip 3: Optimize Tables via mysqlcheck Command

 Perform table optimization through the Linux terminal with:

-sudo mysqlcheck -o <schema> <table> -u <username> -p <password>
+sudo mysqlcheck -o [schema] [table] -u [username] -p [password]

-sudo mysqlcheck -o test test_table -u root
+sudo mysqlcheck -o test_db test_table -u root -p

 Note: Getting an access denied error?
 Read our guide on how to handle the issue: How to Solve MySQL Error: Access denied for user root@localhost.